KimSeongJun-kr/AWV-MOS/README.md

 3. The evaluation result of the map will be printed during the mapping process.

 ## 7. Downloads
-- KITTI Raw dataset ROS Bag files used for paper experiments can be downloaded from [the NAS server](https://gofile.me/6Vvuz/njqrKwtxs)
+- Experiment results and ROS bag, gt label files used for paper experiments can be downloaded from [the NAS server](https://gofile.me/6Vvuz/njqrKwtxs)
-- The uploaded ROS bag files of KITTI Raw are generated using [kittiraw2bag](https://github.com/KimSeongJun-kr/kittiraw2bag.git), which generates scan messages that include the ring and time fields.
+- The uploaded KITTI Raw ROS bag files of KITTI Raw are generated using [kittiraw2bag](https://github.com/KimSeongJun-kr/kittiraw2bag.git), which generates scan messages that include the ring and time fields.

 ## 8. Citation
 - To be updated